Corruption in Australia: Queensland

-Integrity Commission (Tasmania)
+Tasmania

 The Integrity Commission is an independent statutory body which was established in 2010.
 It was created to ensure integrity in the public service and reduce corruption within Tasmania.
 Reports have found the Tasmanian Integrity Commission to have major flaws in its design due to none of its investigations using their full powers in an investigation.

-Independent Broad-based Anti-corruption Commission (Victoria)
+Victoria

 The Independent Broad-based Anti-corruption Commission (IBAC) is the key body that investigates corruption within Victoria.
 It was established in July 2012.
 The commission is designed to investigate corruption in the public service such as councils, parliament, the judiciary and other government bodies.
 The Victorian Independent Broad-based Anti-corruption Commission has a large range of powers similar to the NSW Independent Commission Against Corruption such as interception of telecommunication devices and asking people to produce evidence or to speak at hearings.

-Independent Commissioner Against Corruption (Northern Territory)
+Northern Territory

 The Independent Commissioner Against Corruption (Northern Territory) was established in 2018.

-Corruption and Crime Commission (Western Australia)
+Western Australia

 The Corruption and Crime Commission was established in Western Australia in 2004.

-Independent Commission Against Corruption (South Australia)
+South Australia

 The Independent Commission Against Corruption (South Australia) was established in 2013.

+Convicted Australian politicians

-Notable corruption cases
+Public–private corruption

-Eddie Obeid

-Eddie Obeid is a former Australian politician who was embroiled in a corruption investigation by the NSW Independent Commission Against Corruption.
-In 2013, ICAC found that Eddie Obeid lobbied his friend Steve Dunn to secure favourable leasing conditions for cafes at Circular Quay, Sydney.
-The investigation also found that Eddie Obeid used his position as Government MP to alter mining tenements in the Bylong Valley.
-Eddie Obeid was jailed for 5 years in late 2016, and could apply for parole in 3 years.

-Wood Royal Commission into the New South Wales Police Service

-The Wood Royal Commission into the New South Wales Police Service uncovered large scale corruption within the NSW Police Service.
-The royal commission went between 1995 and 1997, and ultimately led to the conviction of dozens of police officers.
-The Wood Royal Commission concluded that “systemic and entrenched corruption” was prevalent in the NSW Police Force.
-The impact of the royal commission led to cultural changes in the police organisation and stronger oversight on the dealing of police officers.

-Barry O'Farrell

-In 2014, Barry O'Farrell, the premier of New South Wales, accepted a $3,000 bottle of Penfolds Grange wine from Nick Di Girolamo, a chief executive of Australian Water Holdings (AWH).
-O'Farrell failed to disclose the gift, which is required by law in the state of New South Wales to prevent corruption.
-He was questioned by Independent Commission Against Corruption, but O'Farrell said he could not remember receiving it, despite evidence to the contrary.
-Due to unintentionally misleading an ICAC investigation, he was forced to resign as premier in April 2014.
+Public–private partnership corruption or privatisation leading to inherent monopoly within public sector could raise to levels of corruption when it is abused.